michael-chi/community/tutorials/k3s-anthos-edge-ai/index.md

 ## Before you begin

-This tutorial has below prerequisites
+This tutorial has the below prerequisites:

 - A billing enabled Google Cloud account, see this [document](https://cloud.google.com/billing/docs/how-to/modify-project) for detailed instructions.
 - gcloud command line tool must be [installed]((https://cloud.google.com/anthos/multicluster-management/connect/prerequisites#install-cloud-sdk)) in your environment if not using Cloud shell.